Parkland school shooter to get life sentence for killing 17

 The jury’s recommendation came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos, photos and testimony from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.

+“We are beyond disappointed with the outcome today,” Lori Alhadeff, whose daughter, Alyssa was killed, said at a news conference after the jury’s decision was announced.

+“This should have been the death penalty, 100%.
+Seventeen people were brutally murdered on Feb.
+14, 2018.
+I sent my daughter to school and she was shot eight times.
+I am so beyond disappointed and frustrated with this outcome .
+I cannot understand.
+I just don’t understand.”

 Under Florida law, a death sentence requires a unanimous vote on at least one count.
-Circuit Judge Elizabeth Scherer will formally issue the sentence later.
+Circuit Judge Elizabeth Scherer will formally issue the life sentences Nov.
+1. Relatives, along with the students and teachers Cruz wounded, will be given the opportunity to speak at the sentencing hearing.

 Cruz, his hair unkempt, largely sat hunched over and stared at the table as the jury’s recommendations were read.
 Rumblings grew from the family section — packed with about three dozen parents, spouses and other relatives of the victims — as life sentences were announced.
-Many shook their heads, looked angry or covered their eyes.
+Many shook their heads, looked angry or covered their eyes, as the judge spent 50 minutes reading the jury’s decision for each victim.
+Some parents sobbed as they left court.

+The jury found there were aggravating factors for each victim, however, they also found mitigating factors.
+And the jury could not agree that the aggravating factors that would have warranted the death penalty outweighed the mitigating ones.

+Tony Montalto, father of Gina Montalto, said: “How can the mitigating factors make this shooter, who they recognized committed this terrible act — acts, plural — shooting, some victims more than once on a pass, pressing the barrel of his weapon to my daughter’s chest.
+That doesn’t outweigh that poor little what’s his name had a tough upbringing?”

 Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members and wounding 17 others on Feb.
 14, 2018.
 Cruz said he chose Valentine’s Day to make it impossible for Stoneman Douglas students to celebrate the holiday ever again.